top of page

 • A growing appreciation for individual artists

-During this period, silversmiths began stamping initials or simple symbols to distinguish their work, though hallmarking was still not universal.
+During this period, silversmiths began stamping initials or simple symbols to distinguish their work.
+However, hallmarking was still not universal.

 Modern Navajo Hallmarks